April 5, 2017

 “Sometimes I need a break, and they won’t give me that,” says Tanyadawn.
 “All I do is just sit here and take care of my baby.
 I can’t even go to the park, and that makes me feel trapped.”

-On Wednesday’s Dr. Phil, Dorothy asserts Tanyadawn does take breaks from parenting her child, claiming her niece sometimes disappears for two or three days at a time to be with her friends.
+On Monday’s Dr. Phil, Dorothy asserts Tanyadawn does take breaks from parenting her child, claiming her niece sometimes disappears for two or three days at a time to be with her friends.
 Dorothy says that leaves her, Denise, and their 79-year-old father to take care of the baby.

 Tanyadawn says she knows “it’s bad for him and dysfunctional.”
 So how does she justify leaving her son?